 I remember at one point specifically, a new question dawned on me.
 I asked Wolf quite suddenly if he had ever read the bible for himself.
 After all, he and his pack had such strong opinions about the Holy Bible.
 Perhaps they could enlighten me.
 I’m sure in all their wisdom they must have at some point read the bible for themselves, right?

 I then asked Wolf quite frankly, “how can you write a book report on a book you have never read?”
 Without the slightest bit of hesitation, he responded, “I don’t read fiction”.

 Over the course of the next few months, I attempted to introduce Wolf to the vast amount of archaeological evidence proving the stories of the bible to be historically accurate, but my testimony fell on deaf ears.
 My efforts appeared to be futile.
 By the time I left the company, Wolf was no closer to a relationship with Christ than I was to being a world-renowned hunter-gatherer.
 It just wasn’t going to happen.

 It should be no surprise to learn I was eventually and abruptly let go.
 We came to the mutual consensus that I was clearly not a company man.

 Throughout my years of researching the teachings of modern Christianity, I have found many of the questions I posed to atheists such as Wolf were still relevant in the Christian world.

 I am a non-denominational believer.
 This is a non-denominational book.
-I am not starting a new church and I do NOT want your money.
+I am not starting a new church, and I do not want your money.
 I do not want your “tithes”, nor do I deserve them.